 If you want to take advantage of the blooming season for your engagement session, discuss your option with your photography vendor.

 Finally, weddings during winter are pretty rare (except for thanksgiving , Christmas and New Eve weddings).

-In winter most couples decide for a hotel wedding, and manage to have a discount from almost every vendor.
-What’s more, you might not need 10 hours for a winter wedding.
+In winter, most couples decide for a hotel wedding and have a discount from almost every vendor.
+Also, you might not need 10 hours for a winter wedding.

 Taking some good photography during winter is more difficult.
-Make sure to hire a professional that matches the following requirements:
+Hire a professional that matches the following requirements:

-- works with batterie that can survive critical temperature (indeed, under 30°F some batteries stop working)
+- works with batterie that can survive critical temperature (under 30°F some batteries stop working)

-- works with waterproof equipment (only the most expensive professional model are waterproof)
+- works with waterproof equipment (only the most expensive professional model is waterproof)

-- help you choose the appropriate clothes that keep you warm, and are photogenic
+- help you choose the clothes that keep you warm and are photogenic

 - have good equipment to stay comfortable when facing extreme cold temperature (gloves, boots, etc.)

 - know how to compose and how to take advantage of the snow